AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-12-24-An-Introduction-to-Javascript-Generators.md

 }
 </code></pre>

 A little bit difficult to digest on first glance.
-The function returns an object that holds as property the .next() function.
-In turn, the next() function is what returns the iterator object which holds the 'done' and 'value' properties.
-This would already work if we were to pass it to a for...of loop, but is still a bit primitive in its current state.
-Here we defaulted the done value to true, because having it set to false would be problematic if we fed it to a for...of loop (it would loop indefinitely).
+The function returns an object that holds as property the <b>next()</b> function.
+In turn, the <b>next()</b> function is what returns the iterator object which holds the <b>done</b> and <b>value</b> properties.
+This would already work if we were to pass it to a <b>for...of</b> loop, but is still a bit primitive in its current state.
+Here we defaulted the done value to true, because having it set to false would be problematic if we fed it to a <b>for...of</b> loop (it would loop indefinitely).
 We've got to add some more stuff to make this work as intended:

 <pre><code>let cardDeck = {
   suits: ['♥️', '♦️', '♠️', '♣️'],